hoerstl/KeyboardMod/README.md

 ## Known issues

 - The crtl mode cannot handle the typing of some characters. typeCharacter() needs some work.
-Currently values are hardcoded and that's limited. can't type '_'
+Currently values are hardcoded and that's limited.
 - When opening a notepad, the window sometimes does not take focus over other windows.
-We need a try/catch with a for loop.
-- I'd like to implement a safeguard so you can't host more than one server at a time with "h" in shiftmode